Q. What are the specifications of the Hoks?

 Q. Help!
 Snow is sticking to the bases of my Hoks.
 Is there a wax for this?

 Other options are the various skin waxes available, paraffin, and XC paste glide waxes.
 We do not recommend hot waxing the skin, it can be damaged by excessive heat and clogged by melted in wax.
+We do occasionally hot wax tip and tail (black ptex base) when it starts to dry out and gets a slight whiteish look to it, being VERY careful not to get a hot iron on the skin material.

 Q. Is there a general maintenance I should do to the Hoks?